Customising the Gantt Chart Layout to Fit Within a Page or Section

 Which layout elements can I adjust to make a Gantt chart fit a page or section?

-Common elements to adjust include the time scale/zoom level, row or task height, font sizes and label lengths, visibility of non-essential columns or details, task bar scaling and spacing, page margins and orientation, and the use of section or page breaks.
+Key elements to adjust include time scale/zoom level, row or task height, font sizes and label lengths, visibility of non-essential columns, task bar scaling and spacing, page margins, and page orientation (landscape vs portrait).
+You can also use section or page breaks to control where the chart divides across pages.

 How can I optimise space without sacrificing readability?

-Use a combination of small, deliberate changes: increase the timeline zoom to display a broader span with fewer tick marks; modestly reduce row heights; hide or collapse non-essential columns and task details; shorten or abbreviate labels; and choose the page orientation (landscape vs portrait) that best fits the timeline.
-Also consider colour contrast and consistent fonts so smaller text remains legible.
+Make small, deliberate changes: increase the timeline zoom to show a broader span with fewer tick marks; modestly reduce row heights and font sizes; hide or collapse non-essential columns; abbreviate long labels; and choose the most appropriate page orientation.
+Maintain good colour contrast and consistent fonts so smaller text remains legible.

 Can I reuse a customised Gantt layout across documents or proposals?